CS208 Logic & Algorithms

 But the question still remains.
 Even if we cannot fully automate logic, can we automate useful fragments of it?
 This is still a major research field, with applications in Mathematics, Software Engineering (to prove useful properties of programs, or to prove that programs do have bugs), Hardware Engineering (to prove that chip designs meet their specifications), Computer Security (to discover security flaws in systems), and many other fields.

 One approach is to restrict to axiomatisations that are weaker than Peano arithmetic (i.e. they can say less), so that Gödel's theorem does not apply.
 For example, one such restriction is to remove multiplication, getting a system called Linear Arithmetic, or Presburger Arithmetic.
 Specialised solvers for useful theories have been combined with SAT solvers to make Satisfiability Modulo Theory (SMT) solvers.
 SMT solvers have proven to be extremely useful tools for doing practical logical reasoning.
 Amazon Web Services (AWS) uses an SMT solver to check for security flaws in cloud configurations.
-A popular tool is Microsoft Research's Z3 Solver which has an online tutorial.
+A popular tool is Microsoft Research's Z3 Solver.